ysunaw/voice-questionnaire/README.md

 # Spec Project: voice-questionnaire

-The UI of the spec project is created
+The UI of the voice questionnaire is built using React and Bootstrap.

 ## pre-requisite

 npm should be installed on the app already.